Do you think it will bear fruit?

 - Meaning: to watch someone or something become successful.

 - Use In A Sentence: David was determined to start his own business.
-He told his parents to watch his smoke as he went out and started his own business.
+He told his friends to watch his smoke as he is determined to make this business work.

 37. To Have The Golden Touch

 - Meaning: to be successful at whatever one does or touches.

 - Use In A Sentence: Mary has the golden touch.
 She can accomplish whatever she sets her mind to.

 - Meaning: To experience the initial success that motivates one to continue pursuing a similar course.